Section 171 Licence application – Licence to open the highway

 The licensee shall ensure that the interim reinstatement conforms to the prescribed standards referred to in Section 4 of these notes for guidance and that the permanent reinstatement conforms to the prescribed standard throughout the guarantee period.
 The guarantee period conforms to the prescribed standard throughout the guarantee period.
 The guarantee period shall begin on completion of the permanent reinstatement and run for two years, or for three years in the case of deep openings.
 A deep opening is one in which the depth of cover over the buried plant or equipment is greater than 1.5 metres.

-Should the application be withdrawn a £50 administrative charge will be retained by the council and the balance returned to the applicant.
+The licence fee is £631.
+Should the application be withdrawn a £58 administrative charge will be retained by the council and the balance returned to the applicant.

 - Undertaken during the progress of the works.